Here's our first look at the PlayStation 5

 Sony's new PlayStation 5 has finally appeared.
-During the end of its 'Future of Gaming' presentation Thursday, Sony gave us our first look at the new console and its "most striking design yet."
+Near the end of its "Future of Gaming" presentation Thursday, Sony gave us our first look at the new console and its "most striking design yet."

 The PlayStation 5 does indeed look unlike any of the rest of the systems that PlayStation has created thus far.
 It will come in two different editions: one with a disc drive for physical media and one without.